2023 Online Privacy Guide: A Dozen Things You Must Do To Protect Your Private Life, Darling

 Be Particularly Careful With Passwords

-- "Password1234" isn't a great password.
-Same goes for your birthday, kids birthdays, pet names or your address.
+- "Password1234" isn't a great password!
+Same goes for your birthday, kids' birthdays, pet names or your address.
 Those are so easily guessed and make sure that each site you visit gets a different password.
 It's a lot to remember, yes.
-We think writing them down and keeping them in a safe place is better than a One Password or password savers online.
-But- those password storage services or generators are are much better than using the same password over and over again!
+We think writing them down and keeping them in a safe place is better than only one password for everything or using password savers online.
+But those password storage services or generators are are much better than using the same password over and over again!

 -